Tribal Premium Sponsorship

 - What we are telling our Port Gamble S'Klallam Community

-- 2. Align health care reform with Tribe's Education, Employment, and Economic Development Goals.
+- 2. We plan to health care reform with Tribe's Education, Employment, and Economic Development Goals.

-- 3. Let health program help you complete the OMB/ HHS/IRS (Indian)Exemption (lifetime exemption for ever having to pay a penalty for not having insurance) Form-
+- 4. Let your health program help you complete the OMB/ HHS/IRS (Indian)Exemption (lifetime exemption for ever having to pay a penalty for not having insurance) Form-

 Suggested Citation: Health Care Reform for American Indians and Alaska Natives, Ed Fox, 2014 Website.